 Sir Maurice was admitted to the New South Wales Bar in 1944.
 He came to occupy a position of pre-eminence at the Bar.
 Many barristers were (and are) adept at the exercise of mental agility.
 For them, that was enough.
-Sir Maurice had that agility, of course, but was distinguished by an intellectual curiosity and productive intellectual speculation.
-These attributes were put to good use in what, rather misleadingly, has been described as his conversational advocacy before the High Court.

-Sir Maurice, speaking late in his career, observed that it was only when he began to obtain briefs to appear before the High Court, then dominated by Sir Owen Dixon, that he felt that he had reached a level where substantial intellectual debate might take place.
+Sir Maurice had that agility, of then dominated by Sir Owen Dixon, that he felt that he had reached a level where substantial intellectual debate might take place.
 Sir Maurice put it in more modest terms but that was what he meant.

+Sir Maurice, speaking late in his career, observed that it was only when he began to obtain briefs to appear before the High Court,